LIANE HANSEN, Host:

 Jamie Kutch can tell us more about the push toward low alcohol wines.
 He's the owner of Kutch Wines and Vineyards, and he's in our New York bureau.
 Welcome to the program.

-Mr. JAMIE KUTCH (Owner, Kutch Wines and Vineyards): Thanks so much for having me.
+JAMIE KUTCH: Thanks so much for having me.

 HANSEN: Explain the relationship between alcohol content and taste.